What is Brilinta?

 - coughing up blood or blood clots

-Your doctor may instruct you to stop taking Brilinta 5 days before surgery.
+Your healthcare professional may instruct you to stop taking Brilinta 5 days before surgery.
 This will help to decrease your risk of bleeding with your surgery or procedure.
-Your doctor should tell you when to start taking Brilinta again, as soon as possible after surgery.
+Your healthcare professional should tell you when to start taking Brilinta again, as soon as possible after surgery.

 Taking Brilinta with aspirin

 Brilinta is taken with aspirin.
-Talk to your doctor about the dose of aspirin that you should take with Brilinta.
+Talk to your healthcare professional about the dose of aspirin that you should take with Brilinta.
 You should not take a dose of aspirin higher than 100 mg daily because it can affect how well Brilinta works.
-Do not take doses of aspirin higher than what your doctor tells you to take.
-Tell your doctor if you take other medicines that contain aspirin, and do not take new over-the-counter medicines with aspirin in them.
+Do not take doses of aspirin higher than what your healthcare professional tells you to take.
+Tell your healthcare professional if you take other medicines that contain aspirin, and do not take new over-the-counter medicines with aspirin in them.

 Who should not take Brilinta?